William S. Tribell

 William Stephen Tribell (born August 15, 1977) is an American poet.
 His work has appeared in a number of anthologies, magazines and journals and online under the pseudonyms Walton S. Tissot, and Wilbur S. Tell.
 Many of his poems have been recorded, spoken word and with instrumentation, most notably by John Blyth Barrymore and Gary Burbank.
 He appears in the found footage horror film Dwellers directed by Drew Fortier.

 Early life

 Tribell was born in Frankfort, Kentucky and grew up a few miles from the small town of Burgin and the first settlement in Kentucky, Harrodsburg.

 Life in Louisiana and Europe

 A long-time resident of the French Quarter, New Orleans, Louisiana, he witnessed Hurricane Katrina in 2005, and its aftermath.
 In 2008, he participated in the presidential election as Louisiana State Director for U.S. Senator Mike Gravel.
-He has traveled extensively settling in Europe in the spring of 2009.
+He traveled extensively, settling in Europe in the spring of 2009.
 Tribell currently lives and writes in Budapest, Hungary.